 1. Positioning on Escalators

-On the escalators in Japan, it is common practice to leave one side clear for busy people.
-In areas like Tokyo (Kanto), passengers stand on the left side, while the right side is reserved for those in a hurry.
-On the other hand, in Kansai, like Osaka, the positions are reversed: locals stand on the right side and leave the left side free.
+On escalators in Japan, it is common practice to leave one side free for people in a hurry.
+In regions like Tokyo (Kanto), passengers stand on the left side, while the right side is reserved for those who are in a rush.
+On the other hand, in Kansai, such as Osaka, the positions are reversed: locals stand on the right and leave the left side free.

-If in doubt, observe the behavior of the people around you and follow the pattern.
+If in doubt, observe the behavior of those around you and follow the pattern.
 This rule helps maintain the flow in busy spaces, something essential in a country with a high population density.

 Why does Japan use English hand?
-Drive on the left?
+Drives on the left?

-In addition, it is considered polite to avoid prolonged or noisy conversations inside the elevator, especially in commercial buildings.
-Simplicity and silence help to respect the shared space.
+Additionally, it is considered polite to avoid prolonged or loud conversations inside the elevator, especially in commercial buildings.
+Simplicity and silence help respect the shared space.

 3. Behavior in Public Restrooms